Heroes' Square

 • Visit the Fisherman’s Bastion and Matthias Church with tickets included;

-• End your tour at Fisherman's Bastion where you are free to enjoy the panoramic views of the city at your leisure.
+• End your tour at Fisherman's Bastion where you can continue exploring on your own.

 Explore the beautiful city of Budapest, a great city of the Renaissance, situated majestically on the Danube River.
-Budapest is famous for its stunning array of architecture and fairytale towers displayed extravagantly all over the city from the castle to the opulent parliament building; for its abundance of luxury thermal spas and vast network of underground caves; for its gastronomy; and for its rich artistic and cultural heritage.
+Budapest is famous for its stunning array of architecture and fairytale towers displayed extravagantly all over the city from the castle to the opulent parliament building; for its abundance of luxury thermal spas and vast network of underground caves; for its gastronomy; and its rich artistic and cultural heritage.

 Budapest is the cultural, political, and economic hub of Hungary.
 The mighty Danube River neatly dissects the city, with the old town of Buda extending into the hills on the west bank and Pest sitting in the lowlands to the east.
 As Hungary’s largest city, Budapest is multi-cultural and multi-ethnic thanks to its long and complex history beginning with the Romans, and the legacies of the Asiatic conquest, Mongol invasion, Ottoman siege, German control, and Soviet rule.
 Your guide will talk you through the many trials and tribulations of the city, and the story of how Buda and Pest were eventually united as one city.

-Enjoy exploring both sides of the city; start at the Heroes' Square and learn about the iconic Millennium Monument with statues featuring the Seven chieftains of the Magyars as well as the Memorial Stone of Heroes.
+Enjoy exploring both sides of the city; start at the Heroes' Square and learn about the iconic Millennium Monument with statues featuring the Seven Chieftains of the Magyars and the Memorial Stone of Heroes.
 Walk around trendy Pest home to the largest Parliament building in the world, its height is matched by the imposing St Stephen’s Basilica, and the Great Synagogue is also one of the largest places of worship for the Jewish faith in the world.

 Then head across the river to the old town of Buda, with spectacular views from the castle.
 Enter Matthias Church and end your tour at Fisherman’s Bastion where you can admire the panoramic views at your leisure.